bdurand/ultra_settings/README.md

   - `:symbol`
   - `:array` (of strings)

+The array type will return an array of strings.
+If the raw value is a string (i.e. from an environment variable), it will be iterpreted as a comma separated list of values.
+You can use double quotes to group values that contain commas and backslashes to escape values.
+Leading and trailing whitespace will be stripped from each value.

 - `:description` - Provides a description of the field.
 This is used for documentation purposes.

 - `:default` - Sets a default value for the field.
 The value will be cast to the specified type.